timonson/pickYourEsModule/README.md

 1. A path to a directory with containes files with ES Modules.
 2. An optional base URL.
 The default is: `https://deno.land/std`.
+3. Keep or remove git tags from URL wit `-f`.
-3. Optional deno options: For example: `--quiet`.
+4. Optional deno options: For example: `--quiet`.

 ## Dependencies